From Casetext: Smarter Legal Research

 In its previous order, this court concluded that this provision presented a serious question.
 See Prelim.
 Inj.
 Order at 15.
 On its face, it implies that states can impose independent conditions on the sales and transfers of American alligator products—and perhaps even an outright ban.
 See id.
 The parties had not adequately explored that possibility in their briefing when the court considered the question before.
 See id.
 They have done so now.
 Having reviewed the parties' arguments and the record, the court concludes that contrary to the intervenors' argument, the new provision does not remove this action from the scope of the permanent injunction in Fouke.

 The primary fault in the intervenors' position is the absence of any workable limiting principle.
 If they are correct, then federal regulations permit states to pass whatever restrictions they like.
 The special rules would effectively short circuit the express preemption in section 6(f).
+The Ninth Circuit addressed and rejected a very similar argument in Man Hing.
+A few more details about that case are necessary to explain why.

 The plaintiff in Man Hing was a wholesale importer of African elephant ivory products.
 See 702 F.2d at 761.
 The California Penal Code prohibited trade in elephant products.
 See id. at 761-62 (quoting Cal.
 Penal Code § 653o (1970) and citing 1976 Cal.
 Stat.
 1696).
 By contrast, federal regulations adopted under the Endangered Species Act authorized trade in elephant ivory products, provided, again, that all necessary permits were in place.
 See id. at 763-64 (quoting 50 C.F.R. § 17.40(e) (1981)).
 The district court concluded the state law was preempted because it prohibited what federal regulations permitted, and the Ninth Circuit affirmed.
 See id. at 764-65.

 The Circuit rejected the state's argument that the federal permit was conditional on compliance with the state's own laws.
 See id. at 765.
-Although the permit expressly cautioned that its validity was “conditioned upon strict observance of all applicable foreign, state, and other federal law,” the circuit decided this caveat was intended to implement another federal regulation, which required that trade under a federal permit “meet state or federal health, quarantine, customs, and agricultural laws.”
+Although the permit expressly cautioned that its validity was "conditioned upon strict observance of all applicable foreign, state, and other federal law," the circuit decided this caveat was intended to implement another federal regulation, which required that trade under a federal permit "meet state or federal health, quarantine, customs, and agricultural laws."
 Id. (emphasis omitted) (citing 50 C.F.R. § 10.3 (1981)).
-“To read the condition more broadly . . . would open the way for states to impose regulation to supersede federal regulation of trade in imported endangered species or their export or interstate commerce, a form of state preemption clearly contrary to the intent of Congress in passing the Endangered Species Act.”
+"To read the condition more broadly . . . would open the way for states to impose regulation to supersede federal regulation of trade in imported endangered species or their export or interstate commerce, a form of state preemption clearly contrary to the intent of Congress in passing the Endangered Species Act."
 Id.
-A broad reading also would “pave the way for a day when an enterprise . . . could secure a federal permit . . . and yet find itself unable to conduct such trade within the United States because of widespread state adoption of statutes paralleling California's section 653oId. at 765 n.5.
+A broad reading also would "pave the way for a day when an enterprise . . . could secure a federal permit . . . and yet find itself unable to conduct such trade within the United States because of widespread state adoption of statutes paralleling California's section 653o" Id. at 765 n.5.
 The Circuit's reasoning is as compelling today as it was when Man Hing was decided.
 Congress cannot have intended for broad conditions in federal regulations to short circuit the express preemption in section 6(f).
 See id. at 765 & n.5.

-In addition, reading the new regulatory condition as the intervenors propose would imply the U.S. Fish & Wildlife Service silently departed from a prior policy in stark “disregard” for the “rules that are still on the books,” an outcome the Administrative Procedure Act would prohibit.
+In addition, reading the new regulatory condition as the intervenors propose would imply the U.S. Fish & Wildlife Service silently departed from a prior policy in stark "disregard" for the "rules that are still on the books," an outcome the Administrative Procedure Act would prohibit.
 FCC v.
-Fox Television Stations, Inc., 556 U.S. 502, 515 (2009).
+Fox Television Stations, Inc., 556 U.S. 502, 515, 129 S.Ct.
+1800, 173 L.Ed.2d 738 (2009).
 As the plaintiffs persuasively explain, before the current language in the American alligator special rule was adopted, the special rule did not mention the laws and regulations of receiving states, such as California.
 See Pls.'
 Mem. at 13-16.
 The new language was added after a series of restrictions on American alligator trade was lifted.
 See id.
 If the intervenors' interpretation were correct, then the agency would be permitting states to prohibit trade in a way it never before had done, and it would have done so in the same moment it was lifting trade restrictions.
-Federal courts avoid such irrational interpretations of federal regulations when, as in this case, it is possible to use “a more plausible interpretation.”
+Federal courts avoid such irrational interpretations of federal regulations when, as in this case, it is possible to use "a more plausible interpretation."
 United States v.
 Aldana, 878 F.3d 877, 882 (9th Cir.
 2017).

 The better reading of the new condition in the special rule for American alligators is as a broad requirement to comply with any relevant state health and safety, quarantine, and similar regulations.
 Although previous versions of the special rules for American alligators did not include the condition the parties now dispute, the condition's substance is not new.
 In 1979, as today, federal regulations made clear that import and export permits did not relieve permit holders of their duties to comply with any applicable statutes and regulations, including state law.
 See 50 C.F.R. § 10.3.
 Federal permits issued under the Endangered Species Act reiterated that caution at the time.
 See Man Hing, 702 F.2d at 765.
 This caution is sensible and unsurprising if it is interpreted as a warning that health, safety and similar requirements still apply.
 These are animal products, after all.
 State health and safety laws do not conflict with the federal regime and have become more salient as restrictions on alligator meat and other products loosened, as plaintiffs persuasively explain.
 See Pls.'
 Mem. at 11-16.

 At oral argument, the intervenors contended their position does not create a loophole or a shortcut around section 6(f) because federal regulators still have power to prevent states from passing whatever laws they like.
 For example, the intervenors proposed, federal regulators could again impose a permit requirement, or they could clearly state that an exemption or exception creates a positive right to engage in some specific conduct.
 This argument assumes federal regulations do not already create such a right.
 Current regulations do just that.
-See 50 C.F.R. § 17.8(b) (“Except as provided in a special rule in §§ 17.40 through 17.48, any live or dead specimen of a fish or wildlife species listed as threatened under this part may be imported without a threatened species permit under § 17.32 provided that all of the following conditions are met . . . .”); Id. § 17.42(a) (special rule for American alligators).
+See 50 C.F.R. § 17.8(b) ("Except as provided in a special rule in §§ 17.40 through 17.48, any live or dead specimen of a fish or wildlife species listed as threatened under this part may be imported without a threatened species permit under § 17.32 provided that all of the following conditions are met . . . ."); id. § 17.42(a) (special rule for American alligators).

 In sum, the terms of the permanent injunction in Fouke v.
 Brown apply to the plaintiffs' claims regarding American alligator hides.
 Neither California nor the intervenors have satisfied the first part of the two-part test for modifying or dissolving an injunction, so the injunction remains in place.